Expansion of the Winthrop Surgical Associates Hernia Surgery Program

 Our hernia program therefore has placed an emphasis on two important considerations when repairing hernias.
 First, when repairing straightforward, smaller defects, we emphasize patient selection as well as appropriate technique to ensure that complications are minimized after surgery.
 In addition, using the laparoscopic or robotic approach often helps reduce the recurrence rate as well as improve patient outcomes, although we do offer open surgery for appropriate cases.
 Second, for patients with recurrent hernias and/or extremely large defects, we combine our surgical expertise and experience in managing complex conditions to create a plan for definitive hernia repair.

-One of the distinguishing features of the Winthrop Surgical Associates hernia program is that when appropriate, we have the expertise to perform complete, complex abdominal wall reconstruction.
+One of the distinguishing features of the NYU Langone Long Island Surgical Associates hernia program is that when appropriate, we have the expertise to perform complete, complex abdominal wall reconstruction.
 This is usually approached in an open or robotic manner – patients will be screened for the most appropriate technique – and requires the meticulous rebuilding of each layer of abdominal muscle ad tissue to create a long-lasting repair.

 To learn more about hernias and our newly expanded hernia surgery program, we invite you to visit the hernia surgery portion of our website.